YouTube singer wins revenge porn case

 YouTube singer Chrissy Chambers wins revenge porn case

-A US YouTube personality has been awarded damages from a British ex-boyfriend who posted videos of them having sex onto the internet.
+A US YouTube personality has been awarded damages from a British ex-boyfriend who posted videos onto the internet of them having sex.

 Chrissy Chambers became a leading "revenge porn" campaigner after she was alerted to the clips.